16 Milwaukee Nicknames and the Reasons for Them

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A modern structure and tall buildings near a rock wall and the water
+A modern structure with tall buildings behind, near a breakwater on a nice day

-Milwaukee is often called the "City of Nicknames" due to its many monikers
+Milwaukee has been called the "City of Nicknames" due to its many names

 Nina Alizada/Shutterstock.com